 The number of times that these powers have been used is presented in Table 5.
 While search warrants are generally used for cartel type offences, summons can also be used as well for civil cases and merger cases.
 Hence for a would-be cartelist, the search power is likely to be a more important indicator than the use of the witness summons power.
-The search power was used extensively between 2002 and 2005 varying between 18 and 42 searches a year, but the number of searches fell off after 2005 with no searches conducted in 2010, one in 2011,30 before showing signs of increased enforcement activity with nine searches reported in the first seven months of 2012.31 In terms of the use of the witness summons power, a decline also occurred but this dated from 2008, when the power was used 40 times, to 2011 when it was only used four times.
+The search power was used extensively between 2002 and 2005 varying between 18 and 42 searches a year, but the number of searches fell off after 2005 with no searches conducted in 2010 and only one in 2011.27 In terms of the use of the witness summons power, a decline also occurred but this dated from 2008, when the power was used 40 times, to 2011 when it was only used four times.